Please Rotate Your Device

 With the scope of work involved, what is the estimated time for construction?

 Is there enough time for the landlord to complete his/her work?

-A sample fixturing period clause to ensure the landlord will not be a bottleneck to the process is as follows:
+A sample fixturing period clause (from a recent lease in Illinois) to ensure the landlord will not be a bottleneck to the process is as follows: